 You can book your ACCORD French course on line using our secure website and secure booking form and pay by credit card or by bank transfer.
-You also can download the registration form from the web page HERE.
+You also can download the registration form from HERE.
 Fill it in, scan it and send it by email to email@example.com

-At reception of your email and booking form, our Registration department will then send you a secure link by email to pay by credit card, or you can pay by bank transfer.
+At reception of your email and booking form, our Registration department will then send you a secure link by email to pay by credit card.

 What course book or pedagogical material will I need to buy to attend my ACCORD French course?